arewecooked.dev

 Here's the thing nobody tells you: you don't have a full second to send a frame.
 At 60fps, you have 16.67 milliseconds.
 And in those 16 milliseconds, you need to capture, send, receive, and render.

-The Mac shows sad face because the frame simply won't arrive in time.
 Raw pixels at 5K/60fps need ~28 Gbps.
-I have 5.
+We have 5.
 Broken.

 Raw doesn't fit.
-So I compress.
+So we compress.

 HEVC is the industry standard.
 What Netflix uses.
 What game streaming uses.
 It's what everyone recommends.

 HEVC can compress 5K video down to ~50-100 Mbps.
 That's 0.8-1.7 megabits per frame.
 Now we're talking.
-That fits in my 5 Gbps with room to spare.
+That fits in our 5 Gbps with room to spare.

-I set up an NVENC encoder on Windows, sent HEVC frames over the network, decoded on the Mac.
+We set up an NVENC encoder on Windows, sent HEVC frames over the network, decoded on the Mac.
 It worked.

 Kind of.